Sponge Cake with Caramelized Quince

 12. Step 12:

-Turn the finished pie carefully so that the filling is on top and cut into pieces.
+Carefully invert the finished cake so the fruit is on top, then cut it into pieces.

 Caloric content of the products possible in the composition of the dish